asyncapi/community/TSC_MEMBERSHIP.md

 You can do it by doing at least one of below things in AsyncAPI Initiative GitHub organization:
 * Initiate a new repository/project and become its maintainer
 * Donate existing repository/project and stay as its maintainer
-* Support and commit to existing projects
+* Support and commit to existing projects and be invited by other maintainers to join them as a maintainer

 You can open issues on `bugs`,`docs`,`ideas`,and `reviews`.
 Pick an issue you would like to work on and follow the steps below to make your first contribution.